Skip to Content

 Several sizes and colors are available including women’s and children’s versions.
 My biggest complaint with these is the fact that they aren’t all that durable.
 They are cheap enough to replace when they eventually tear.

 Carrying rain protection while hiking, traveling, or camping is a must.
 You just never know when the weather is going to turn.
-With the high-tech fabrics that are available today, an ultralight rain jacket or poncho only weighs around 8 ounces (around 225 grams).
+With the high-tech waterproof fabrics that are available today, an ultralight rain jacket or poncho only weighs around 8 ounces (around 225 grams).
 I’ve seen high-end models as light as 3 ounces.
 There’s no reason not to carry rain protection.

 In the end, the choice between a poncho and rain jacket comes down to the type of trip you’re taking, the weather you expect, and your personal preference.
 Either a poncho or a rain jacket will work for pretty much any situation.
 If you don’t care about looks and plan to use the additional tarp feature, a poncho may be for you.
-If you never plan to use the tarp feature, a rain jacket is probably the better choice.
+If you never plan to use the tarp feature, a rain jacket is probably the better option

 Where do you fall on the poncho vs rain jacket debate?
 Share your experience in the comments below!